pyinvoke/invoke/sites/docs/concepts/configuration.rst

 A quick example of what this means::

-    from invoke import Collection, ctask as task
+    from invoke import Collection, task

     # This task & collection could just as easily come from another module
     # somewhere.